 It has been estimated that in 2017 the number of mobile phone users will hit 4.77 billion.
 A survey has revealed that as much as 75% of Americans are reluctant to part with their smartphones even when they’re in the bathroom.

-All these stats speak volumes about the importance of having mobile-friendly or mobile-responsive design because it’s very likely that people access your website through their smartphones.
+All these stats speak volumes about the importance of having a mobile-friendly or mobile-responsive design because it’s very likely that people access your website through their smartphones.

-If your website isn’t mobile optimized, they’ll leave without converting.
+If your website isn’t mobile-optimized, they’ll leave without converting.
 Google has reported that more than 50% of search queries globally come from mobile devices, and this is a strong indicator that people expect to be able to browse the internet via their smartphones, and this functionality should be your priority.

 Apart from mobile responsiveness, web page loading speed is another crucial parameter that can significantly affect your conversion rates.
 Namely, web pages that take more than three seconds to load are considered sluggish and users usually lose patience and bounce.